aidan938/Engineering-Up-Portfolio-Template/index.md

 jimmy
 jimmy is a blue tooth RC-car that I made with many challenges.
-Jimmy was supposed to be part of the code for moving but I could npt make it work so I decided to name it jimmy.
+Jimmy was supposed to be part of the code for moving but I could not make it work so I decided to name it jimmy.

 | **Aidan** | **East high school** | **coding** | **9th grade** |
 |:--:|:--:|:--:|:--:|